We keep your data secure

-Gmail for consumers and G Suite users runs on the same infrastructure, which helps us deliver high performance, reliability, and security to all of our users.
+Gmail for consumers and G Suite users run on the same infrastructure, which helps us deliver high performance, reliability and security to all of our users.
 However, G Suite is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.

-Like many email providers, we do scanning in Gmail to keep our customers secure and to improve their product experience.
-In Gmail for G Suite, this includes virus and spam protection, spell check, relevant search results and features like Priority Inbox and auto-detection of calendar events.
-Scanning to provide product features is done on all incoming emails and is 100% automated.
+Like many email providers, we carry out scanning in Gmail to keep our customers secure and to improve their product experience.
+In Gmail for G Suite, this includes virus and spam protection, spell checking, relevant search results and features such as Priority Inbox and auto-detection of calendar events.
+Scanning to provide product features is carried out on all incoming emails and is 100% automated.
 We do NOT scan G Suite emails for advertising purposes.

 Yes.
-We contractually require that schools using G Suite get the parental consent required by COPPA.
-Our services can be used in compliance with COPPA as long as a school has parental consent.
+We contractually require that schools using G Suite get the parental consent required by the US COPPA.
+Our services can be used in compliance with the US COPPA as long as a school has parental consent.

 Who uses Chromebooks for Education?

 Millions of students use Chromebooks for learning.
 Privacy and security features helped make Chromebooks the top selling device to US K-12 schools for the past two years.
 Administrators can manage settings to give students as much or as little access as the school desires.

 Although Chromebooks are not a core service, we ensure they comply with the Student Privacy Pledge so that schools can use these in compliance with COPPA and FERPA.
 Learn more below.

 Are Chromebooks secure for my students?